 Did you know that working straight through to a deadline leads to diminishing returns?
 Research shows that taking a break for 15 minutes every 75 to 90 minutes can help you recharge, refresh your focus, and get more done in less time.

-Wait, it gets better!
-A Stanford study shows that walking increases your creative output increases by 60 per cent.
+Furthermore, a Stanford study shows that walking increases your creative output by 60 percent.
 Doing repetitive activities such as walking, running, riding your bike, swimming, and sweeping allow solutions to problems to pop into your mind out of nowhere.

 9. Take Action on Your Inspired Ideas